emscripten-core/emscripten/site/source/docs/compiling/WebAssembly.rst

 There are some differences you may notice between the two backends, if you upgrade from fastcomp to upstream:

 * The wasm backend is strict about linking files with different features sets - for example, if one file was built with atomics but another was not, it will error at link time.
-This prevents possible bugs, but does may mean you need to make some build system fixes.
+This prevents possible bugs, but may mean you need to make some build system fixes.
 * Also see the `blocker bugs on the wasm backend <https://github.com/emscripten-core/emscripten/projects/1>`_.

 Binaryen codegen options